2017, Vol. 4 Issue 5, Part A

 How to cite this article:

-Shweta Deshmukh, Sadhna Tamot and Praveen Tamot.
+Shweta Deshmukh, Sadhna Tamot, Praveen Tamot.
 Socio-Economic opportunity from aquatic bodies of shallow water in catchment area of Bhopal’s upper lake.
-International Journal of Fauna and Biological Studies.
-2017; 4(5): 16-19.
+Int J Fauna Biol Stud 2017;4(5):16-19.